redeyes/redeyes/README.md

 These functions are obviously similar, and in fact they're often used for the same purpose.

-Both `bind` and `ap` accept a functor, as well as a function that uses a value inside the functor to produce a value of a different type.
+Both `bind` and `ap` accept a functor (which is monadic or applicative, respectively), as well as a function that uses a value inside the functor to produce a value of a different type.

-In other words, both `bind` and `ap` are "transformation" functions.
+Essentially, `bind` and `ap` are "transformation" functions.
 They transform the value inside the functor to a value of another type.

-The differences in the types tells you *everything* you need to know:
+The differences in the types tell you *everything* you need to know:

-> **When you call `bind`, your function can decide at "runtime" (for deferred monads) which `F[B]` to produce based on the value of `A`.
+> **When you call `bind`, your function can decide at "runtime" which `F[B]` to produce based on the value of `A`.
 However, when you call `ap`, you have already decided on both `F[A]` and `F[A => B]`.
-Your only runtime decision is which `B` you want to produce given an `A`.**
+Your only "runtime" decision is which `B` you want to produce given an `A`.**

-Monads allow *context-sensitive* transformations, while merely applicative functors deny them.
+Thus, monads allow *context-sensitive* transformations, while merely applicative functors deny them.

 This is what makes monads so ungodly powerful.
 But with great power comes, well: a black box that you can't peer into.